Skip to content

 OpcSharp.Security ← Security policies, key derivation, crypto, certificates

-OpcSharp.Transport.Http ← HTTPS/WebSocket transport
+OpcSharp.Transport.Http ← HTTPS transport

 OpcSharp.Transport ← TCP transport (Hello/ACK, chunking, buffer negotiation)